nvidia-holoscan/holoscan-sdk/docs/gxf/doc/behavior_tree/behavior_trees.rst

 Repeat Behavior
 ~~~~~~~~~~~~~~~

 Repeats its only child entity.
-By default, won’t repeat when the child
+By default, won't repeat when the child
 entity fails.
 This can be customized using the parameters below.

 +--------------------------+------------------------------------------------------------+